taybkho/linux_infra/README.md

 # linux_infra_projects

-The below projects are some that i made in the linux field
+The below projects are some that i made in the linux field , the contents of the pdf file can be viewed based on request

 1. Running Containerized Applications with Docker: Set up Docker environments, managed containers, and explored container orchestration.